mramshaw/Graceful-Shutdown/README.md

 ## Credits

-The server code was heavily inspired by:
+The server code was heavily inspired by the excellent Gorilla/Mux:

     https://github.com/Gorilla/mux#graceful-shutdown